sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

 total size: (0x40000000),  bits: 30
 ```

-Other opcodes like break can be overloaded in the rd=0 space.
+Other opcodes like breakpoint can be overloaded in the rd=0 space.
 Or fall
 back to 32-bit encoding.

 THe `add,sltu` pair forms and add-with carry, but is problematic in its